baichuanzhou/baichuanzhou.github.io/_pages/about.md

 My short term goal is to pursue a Ph.D. in Artificial Intelligence, and my long term goal is to explore ways to help reach Artificial General Intelligence.
----

----
-layout: page
-title: project
-description: a project with a background image
-img: /assets/img/12.jpg
----